 Human footprints found in the area of White Sands National Park, New Mexico have been dated to between 23kya and 21kya (cal), around the time of the last glacial maximum and while Lake Bonneville was still in transgression (Bennett, et al. 2021).
-This dating has been questioned because of the risk of carbon reservoirs distorting the results (Madsen, et al., 2022), however, Pigati et al. maintain that this dating is robust because they checked their dating against "geologic, hydrologic, stratigraphic, and chronologic evidence" (Pigati, et al., 2022).
-In the current paper, the work of Bennet and Pigati is assumed correct because they used multiple factors to assess their timing.
-That early date supports the concept of a broader presence of humans in the western United States at a time when Lake Bonneville was still in transgression.
+This dating has been questioned because of the risk of carbon reservoirs distorting the results (Madsen, et al., 2022), however Pigati et al. maintain that this dating is robust because they checked their dating against "geologic, hydrologic, stratigraphic, and chronologic evidence" (Pigati, et al., 2022).
+The work of Pigati et al. supports the concept of a broader presence of humans in the western United States at a time when Lake Bonneville was still in transgression.